danielharrell/LectFall2015/Question.md

 place of a noun.
 But what noun?
 Again, we might presume this would be whatever noun, or noun-phrase, identifies what you had for lunch.
 In this case, then, the noun would be "pizza."

 But there is already a problem with this analysis, or at least a puzzle.
 It gives a fair enough explanation, I think, of how you might use the pronoun "what" in your answer; for example, if you were to say: "what I had for lunch today was pizza".
 But since my question precedes your answer, and prompts your answer, it presumably makes sense in advance of your answer, no matter the answer, even if the answer were "I had nothing for lunch today; I was too busy to eat."
-But this suggests that when *I* use the pronoun "what", in my question, it cannot take the place of *any* noun, lest my question imply your answer.
+But this suggests that when I use the pronoun "what" in my question, it cannot take the place of *any* noun, lest my question imply your answer.

 But then am I *not* using the word "what" in my question as a pronoun?
 There is a problem with this possibility, too.
-For even if my question makes sense in advance of any answer, and cannot then imply an answer, it still asks for an answer; and in this case for the very answer you give about what you had for lunch.
-Indeed, in this direction, we might say that the noun "pizza" is too general, rather than too specific, to have been replaced in advance by the pronoun "what" in my question.
+For even if my question makes sense in advance of any answer, it still asks for an answer; and in this case for the very answer you give about what you had for lunch.
+Indeed, in this direction, we might say that the noun "pizza" is too general, rather than too specific, to have been replaced by the pronoun "what" in my question.
 After all, in asking you what you had for lunch, I am asking you about the very piece of pizza you had for lunch, all other pizza aside.